MicrosoftDocs/dynamics-365-unified-operations-public/financials/cost-accounting/dimension-hierarchy.md

 | Organization                              | Production                                | Packaging                                 | CC005                                     |                                            |
 | Organization                              | Production                                | Assembly                                  | CC006                                     |                                            |

-### Update dimension hierarchies for reporting
+### Update the dimension hierarchies used for reporting

 Over time, dimension hierarchies used for reporting in these tools discussed above will need to be updated.
 You can update any dimension hierarchies by refreshing the client.

 -   Cost control workspace (Dynamics 365 for Operations client)

 -   Cost control workspace (Dynamics 365 for Operations mobile application)

-Any updates in dimension hierarchies will be picked up every 24 hours by a pre-cached job.
+Any update in dimension hierarchies will be picked up every 24 hours by a pre-cached job.
 After refreshing the exported data, the updated dimension hierarchies are available in

 -   Microsoft Excel